China's commerce ministry conditionally approves Bayer's acquisition of Monsanto

-BEIJING (Reuters) - China’s commerce ministry said on Tuesday it has conditionally approved the German drug and crop chemicals maker Bayer’s (BAYGn.DE) acquisition of the world No. 1 seed company Monsanto(MON.N).
+BEIJING, March 13 (Reuters) - China’s commerce ministry said on Tuesday it has conditionally approved the German drug and crop chemicals maker Bayer’s acquisition of the world No. 1 seed company Monsanto.

 The ministry also ordered Bayer to spin off some businesses globally, including vegetable seeds, corn, soybean, cotton, and herbicide, according to a statement posted on its website.